martid1703/Unity3D-TurnBasedCombat/README.md

-﻿This is a learning project implementing 2d turn based battle made in Unity Game executables are located in Build.zip
+﻿* This is a learning project implementing 2d turn based battle made in Unity
+* Game executables are located in Build.zip